SAFE AND PROPER DISPOSAL OF KYOCERA MFPs, AND PRINTERS

 The statements below address requirements enacted by the states of Connecticut and Vermont to ensure the proper disposal of components containing mercury.

-How do I Properly Dispose of My Copier or Printer?
+How do I properly dispose of my MFP or printer?